-There are 4 distinct coroner areas each with a senior coroner who is an independent judicial officer and not a KCC employee.
-You will deal with work from any of the four areas as directed by your manager and subject to business need.
-However, all judicial decisions regarding the progress of case work is under the explicit or implicit direction of the coroner.
+Kent & Medway are now one coronial area, with a senior coroner who is an independent judicial officer and not a KCC employee.
+All judicial decisions regarding the progress of case work is under the explicit or implicit direction of the coroner.
+Patricia Harding is the Senior Coroner for Kent & Medway.